 In this monograph, they propose a framework, develop mathematical models and provide examples of a fail-safe supply network design.
 This is achieved by developing a network structure to mitigate the impact of disruptions that distort the network structure and planning flow through the network to neutralize the effects of variations.

 The researchers asses current thinking at different levels of management within a network.
 The strategy revolves around 5 elements: reliability, robustness, flexibility, structural controllability, and resilience.
 Organizations can use the framework presented in this monograph to manage variations and disruptions.
 Managers can select the best operational management strategies for their supply networks considering variations in supply and demand and identify the best network restoration strategies.
 The framework is generalizable to other complex engineered networks.

 The monograph was published October 15th, 2018 and is available for purchase here:

-The engineering department raised $96,100 with 459 gifts and AME’s own ambassador, Rebeka Morales yielded the most gifts university wide.
-AME had an encouraging message from Dr. Saddique to get the donations started and a donation center in the Hitachi Conference room where students could donate between classes.
+The engineering department raised $96,100 with 459 gifts and AME’s own ambassador, Rebeka Morales yielded the most gifts university-wide.
+AME had an encouraging message from Dr. Siddique to get the donations started and a donation center in the Hitachi Conference room where students could donate between classes.

 AME would like to thank everyone who donated to support our amazing student teams!
 They have big goals and with your support that are even closer to reaching them.